All Episodes

 This is a big, big blow to the illegal immigrant community.

-Alan Sinai, the chief global economist of decision economics in Boston said, if cheap technology is available, you substitute technology for people.
+Alan Sinai, the chief global economist of decision economics in Boston, said, if cheap technology is available, you substitute technology for people.

-Crisis is a catalyst for change with their bidness hammered by 9-11.
+Crisis is a catalyst for change.

-Airlines cut labor costs by switching to computer kiosks to check in customers, said Greg Buzek, president of retail technology consulting firm IHL Group.
+With their business hammered by 9-11, airlines cut labor costs by switching to computer kiosks to check in customers, said Greg Buzek, president of retail technology consulting firm IHL Group.

-So if if cheap technology is available, you substitute technology for people.
+So if cheap technology is available, you substitute technology for people, which is what, 70% America out of work.

-It's there's nothing new about this.
+There's nothing new about this.

 Look at them.